Visual Effects (VFX) BA (Hons)

 Facilities

-Coventry University is home to superb facilities and the new Delia Derbyshire Arts and Humanities building is planned to open in 2023.
-The course itself is based in the Ellen Terry building (a former art deco cinema) and has access to a range of cutting edge resources such as a new film studio, immersive studios, greenscreen and a motion capture suite.
-We have a well-stocked Media Loan Shop where you can borrow an extensive range of specialist, professional equipment, including 4K and HD video cameras, DSLR cameras, tripods, audio equipment and lighting4.
+Coventry University is home to superb facilities with the course's main base being in the Ellen Terry building (a former art deco cinema).
+There is access to a range of cutting-edge resources such as a film studio, immersive studios, greenscreen and a motion capture suite in our purpose-built Delia Derbyshire building.
+We have a well-stocked Media Loan Shop where you can borrow an extensive range of specialist, professional equipment, including 4K and HD video cameras, digital single-lens reflex (DSLR) cameras, tripods, audio equipment and lighting4.

 The Tank